-Franck Léonard: an atelier visit
+Franck Léonard: an atelier visit (2013) and an exhibition review (2013)

 Artists’ studios are often situated in unlikely places.